-In Downtown Berkeley, located near Habitot, the YMCA, and the Central Library, is a new noodle bar that made even my picky eater happy.
+In Downtown Berkeley, located near the YMCA, mini Target, and the Central Library, is a noodle bar that made even my picky eater happy.

 My daughter will eat a normal meal of noodles with peanut sauce and chicken, while Mr. Picky will eat only plain noodles without sauce.
 At least we can go get fed, though, and come home to a clean kitchen.
 Plus, they serve wine and beer.